-Of course, as it is with other types of restrictions service providers place on the internet, there are also ways people try and circumvent them.
-VPNs and proxies are the go-to solutions when trying to access something that is not available or blocked in your country.
+Of course, as with other types of restrictions service providers place on the internet, there are also ways people try to circumvent them.
+VPNs and proxies are the go-to solutions when accessing something unavailable or blocked in your country.
 This stands true for Netflix and other streaming services as well.

-Before 2016, you could access Netflix with a VPN from any VPN service provider, however, this is something that the online streaming giant has decided to put a stop to.
+Before 2016, you could access Netflix from any VPN service provider.
+However, this is something that the online streaming giant has decided to put a stop to.
 Since then, a battle has been raging between VPN developers and streaming companies.

-Perhaps it was inevitable, but many VPN users were surprised to find that the platform had developed some efficient ways to detect and neutralize VPNs.
+Perhaps it was inevitable, but many VPN users were surprised that the platform had developed efficient ways to detect and neutralise VPNs.
 So how do these techniques work, and do they mean that you can’t use Netflix with VPN clients anymore?

-One answer to the question of how does Netflix know I’m using a VPN is related to the way VPNs work.
+One answer to the question of how Netflix knows I’m using a VPN is related to how VPNs work.
 Many VPNs route large numbers of users through single servers, using closely related IP addresses to hide users’ identities.

-Bundling masses of individuals together is a great way to anonymize web usage, but it has one fatal drawback: platforms like Netflix can detect patterns of similar IP addresses and then block/ban them, knocking all of a VPN’s servers out of action in one move.
+Bundling masses of individuals together is a great way to anonymise web usage.
+Still, it has one fatal drawback: platforms like Netflix can detect patterns of similar IP addresses and then block/ban them, knocking all of a VPN’s servers out of action in one move.